Frequently asked questions

 Do I need experience to become a studio member?

-Yes, you need to have a fundamental understanding of working with clay and be able to use the studio unsupervised in order to become a member.
-While we do have Studio Techs on duty during open studio hours, they are not there to provide instruction.
+Yes, you need to have a fundamental understanding of working with mid-range clay and be able to use the studio unsupervised in order to become a member.
+We require our members to have a current and basic understanding of joining, finishing, throwing (not applicable if only doing hand building in the studio), and mid-range glazing.
+While we do have Studio Techs on duty during our retail hours, they are not there to provide instruction.
 If you are not able to use the studio unsupervised, we may rescind your membership.

 What is required to be a studio member?

-You must attend a new member orientation, be at least 18 years of age, have prior experience with clay, and have an active membership with a valid credit card on file.
+You must attend a membership orientation, be at least 18 years of age (See Teen Memberships below), have prior experience with clay, and have an active membership with a valid credit card on file.
 There is also a one-time start-up fee of $50 when you join as a member.

 Open Studio Community Drop-in Guests